-Review | Vivo X80 Pro flagship smartphone
+REVIEW | Vivo X80 Pro flagship smartphone

 Performance and specs

-Under the Vivo X80 Pro’s hood, the Snapdragon 8 Gen 1 Mobile Platform runs the show.
+Under the Vivo X80 Pro’s hood, the Snapdragon 8 generation 1 mobile platform runs the show.
 As the chipmaker’s most advanced 5G platform to date, the chipset enhances the device’s imaging capabilities with the 18-bit ISP Snapdragon Sight on top of Vivo’s self-developed V1+.

 Vivo also balances the sheer processing processor of its SoC with the liquid cooling vapor chamber, immerses gamers with Hi-Fi ready dual stereo speakers, and keeps up with all-day usage via a 4700mAh battery life charging at 80W capacity.